Skip to main content

 I could not get the lone yellow wire to stay connected.
 It kept falling out.
 Removed it from the single pin housing and placed it, along with the pin from print head 1 in a 3 pin dupont housing I had laying around.
 Going with this stop gap measure until proper JST-XH kit arrives in mail. did similar procedure for print heads 2 and 3.

-roger james - Reply
+roger james - Resolved on Release Reply

 • Connect the filament sensor to the control board as shown.